aetaric/checkrr/README.md

 ```

 ## Upgrading to 2.x
 Checkrr 2.x has a more organized config file and quite a reduction in CLI flags.
 Checkout `checkrr --help` for the flag changes.
-You will have to manually conform your config file to the example file in the repo; checkrr no long outputs a default config.
+You will have to manually conform your config file to the example file in the repo; checkrr no longer outputs a default config.

 ## Unknown file deletion
 If you are feeling especially spicy, there is `RemoveUnknownFiles` flag in the config.
 This flag is destructive.
 It will remove any file that isn't detected as a valid Video, Audio, Document, or plain text file.